SO LONG JEFF HEALEY

 By 2002, Mr. Healey had opened a music club named after himself in Toronto; he later closed it to open a larger one.
 In 2003, he started his jazz band.

 He made a total of 10 albums, including both jazz and blues-rock; it would be hard to guess that some of the albums were by the same artist.
-In January 2007, Guitar Player said, “Jeff Healey may be the only cat around who can play the prewar jazz of
+In January 2007, Guitar Player said, “Jeff Healey may be the only cat around who can play the prewar jazz of Louis Armstrong on the trumpet, and the heavy electric blues-rock of ZZ Top on the guitar.”

 Jeff Healey - See The Light